 SPECIAL REVENUE FUNDS - Special revenue funds are used to account for the proceeds of specific revenue sources (other than trusts for individuals, private organizations or other governments or for major capital projects) that are legally restricted to expenditure for specified purposes.
 Refer to GOVERNMENTAL FUNDS.

-STATE DRIVER - Persons who have been authorized by the agency head or authorized designee to operate a state vehicle used for conducting official state business.
-They include: state employees, volunteers, students (high school or college students that are 18 years of age and have minimum two years of driving experience), Department of Correction inmates (under the control of the Department of Corrections), and contractors (refer to Subsection 12.40.20.b provisions for authorizing contractors to operate state vehicles.)
+STATE DRIVER - Person authorized by the agency head or authorized designee to operate a state vehicle used for conducting official state business.
+State drivers can include: state employees, volunteers, students (high school or college students that are 18 years of age and have minimum two years of driving experience), Department of Correction inmates (under the control of the Department of Corrections), and contractors (refer to Subsection 10.50.20.a.)

 STATE VEHICLE - A motor vehicle owned, rented, leased, or otherwise under the possession and control of the State.
 A rental vehicle is a state vehicle if it is rented by a duly authorized employee at the cost of the State and is solely for official state business.
 The use of a state vehicle must be authorized by the agency head or authorized designee and used only for official state business.